Your cookie preferences

 Home-buying costs go beyond the initial deposit and monthly mortgage repayments; they also include things like mortgage fees, tax and the costs of moving and decorating.

-Before you take out a mortgage, it’s important to make sure you’ve factored in all the fees involved in buying a home.
-They can vary widely, depending on the mortgage you choose and your personal circumstances.
+Before you start your property search and apply for a mortgage, it’s important to factor in all the fees involved in buying a home.
+These fees can add up and will vary depending on the property's value, your mortgage deal, and your personal circumstances.

 Deposit

-This is the cash amount you put towards the cost of the property.
+This is the lump sum of cash you put towards the cost of the property.

 To be eligible for a mortgage, lenders normally need at least 5% of the property's purchase price.
 For example, if you're looking to buy a home valued at £200,000, you'd need a upfront deposit of at least £10,000.
 But the bigger the deposit, the better the rates, with the best rates reserved for those with a 40% deposit or more.

-If you're a first-time buyer, you don't have to pay stamp duty in England and Northern Ireland on properties costing up to £425,000.
-If you're buying a second home in England or Northern Ireland, there is a surcharge of 3% of the property price for home's worth over £40,000.
+If you're a first-time buyer, you don't have to pay stamp duty in England and Northern Ireland on properties costing up to £300,000.
+If you're buying a second home in England or Northern Ireland, there is a surcharge of 5% of the property price.

 The amount of stamp duty you need to pay for in Scotland and Wales varies, as different UK nations have different rates.
 Find out more using our stamp duty calculator.